 - Food Handler and safety permits if you plan to serve and/or sell food

 It’s always best to check with your local jurisdiction to see what’s required of you.
 The city of Chicago, for example, issues specific pop-up shop permits.
-A five-day license costs $25, or you can invest $150 for a year-long license.
+A five-day Tier I license costs $25, or you can invest $150 for a year-long license.

-Step 5.
-Prepare Inventory for Your Pop-up Shop
+Step 6: Prepare Inventory for Your Pop-up Shop

+Setting up a pop-up shop also requires inventory.
 When prepping inventory for your pop-up shop, you’ll need to consider the following inventory management challenges:

 - Transporting inventory: How are you going to get the products to your pop-up shop?
 How are you going to pack up the unsold products after your pop-up shop, and where will you take them?

-- Storing inventory: Do you have space at your pop-up shop to store extra product, or will you need to keep it somewhere else?
+- Storing inventory: Do you have space at your pop-up shop to store extra product or will you need to keep it somewhere else?
 What else do you need to properly store stock—security, temperature control, ladder?

 - Replenishing inventory: When you sell out of product at your pop-up shop, how will you restock the shelves?
 What will you do if you run out of inventory altogether before your pop-up is complete?